aws-samples/aws-tf-efs/README-PORTABLE.md

 - The [Python 3.9+](https://www.python.org/downloads/) is installed.
 - AWS SDK for Python [boto3 1.24+](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#installation) is installed.
 - Terraform backend provider and state locking providers are identified and bootstrapped.
-  - An [example bootstrap](https://github.com/aws-samples/aws-tf-efs/tree/main/bootstrap) module/example is provided that provisions an Amazon S3 bucket for Terraform state storage and Amazon DynamoDB table for Terraform state locking.
+  - A [bootstrap](https://github.com/aws-samples/aws-tf-efs/tree/main/bootstrap) module/example is provided that provisions an Amazon S3 bucket for Terraform state storage and Amazon DynamoDB table for Terraform state locking.
     - The Amazon S3 bucket name must be globally unique.
+- The target VPC along with the target Subnets exist and are identified via Tags.
+  - A [vpc](https://github.com/aws-samples/aws-tf-efs/tree/main/vpc) example is provided that provisions VPC, Subnets and related resources with example tagging.
 - A unique project code name e.g., `appx` is identified that will be used to uniformly name the key aliases.
 - Uniform resource tagging scheme is identified.
   - The examples use only two tags: `Env` and `Project`